Collectively canalizing Boolean functions: Quantifying the canalizing strength of any Boolean function

-\begin{remark} The weights in Definition \ref{can_strength} are chosen such that (i) $c(f) \in [0,1]$ for any non-constant Boolean function and (ii) $c(f)=1$ for the ``most" canalizing functions (NCFs with exactly one layer), irrespective of $n$.
-This results however in $c(f) > 1$ for constant functions $f$.
-Alternatively, one could define the canalizing strength of a Boolean function as the unweighted average of $P_k(f), k=1,\ldots,n-1$.
-This definition would ensure that any function (even constant ones) possesses a canalizing strength in $[0,1]$.
-On the other hand, only Definition \ref{can_strength} ensures (i) that the canalizing strength can be compared between functions with varying numbers of inputs (as the canalizing strength of maximally canalizing functions is fixed at $1$), and (ii) that it can be interpreted as the probability that a randomly chosen subset of inputs determines the output, no matter the values of all other inputs, where the number of randomly chosen inputs is drawn uniformly from $1$ to $n-1$.
-It thus serves as a measure for the closeness to ``perfect" canalization (NCF with 1 layer), The next example highlights how the canalizing strength coincides more closely with the biological concept of canalization than, for instance, the canalizing depth or a simple binary measure of the presence/absence of canalizing variables. \end{remark}
+This definition would ensure that any function (even constant ones) possesses a canalizing strength in $[0,1]$ and that the canalizing strength can be directly interpreted as the probability that a randomly chosen subset of inputs determines the output, no matter the values of all other inputs, where the number of randomly chosen inputs is drawn uniformly from $1$ to $n-1$.
+On the other hand, only Definition \ref{can_strength} ensures that the canalizing strength can be readily compared between functions with varying numbers of inputs (as the canalizing strength of any maximally canalizing function, irrespective of the number of inputs, is fixed at $1$), and can thus serve as a measure for the closeness to ``perfect" canalization (NCF with 1 layer with $c(f) = 1$).
+We believe that the weighted definition of the canalizing strength is therefore more useful. \end{remark}